good composition in art attracts the viewers

 what's a tangent?

 A tangent is when two items are just barely touching each other.
 It makes the viewers feel uneasy.
-Artists call it kissing.
-Keep objects from kissing each other or the edge of the canvas.
+Artists call this kissing.
+Keep objects from barely touching each other or the edge of the canvas.

 Move items farther apart or overlap them instead of letting them kiss.